novika-lang/novika/README.md

 ## Development

-Look at source.
-Explore `crystal docs novika.cr`.
+Look at the source.
+Explore `crystal docs`.

 Then `crystal run novika.cr -- core file.nk`.
 Make it break.
 See where and why.
 Easy, huh?
 Build in release. `flamegraph` it?

-No major (define?) changes will be accepted, because the language is undocumented & experimental.
-In such conditions, no common line can be maintained, and that's bad for any project, even more so for a programming language which shapes how people think.
-Having a sloppy shape is bad, I guess you'd agree.
+Seriously, this is a huge TODO.

 ## What's a revision, for Novika?